thedarkwriter/courseware-lms-content/_lmscontent/pipelines/pipelines_intro/content.md

-After completing this training, you will be able to:

-* Explain the benefits and features of Puppet Pipelines
+In this demo, sales engineer Matt Cadorette provides a talk track and overview of the benefits and features of Puppet Pipelines.

 <i class="fa fa-desktop" aria-hidden="true"></i>
 ### Lesson